yun-vis/fhstp-bcc-mobile/pages/roomuse.md

       // ...
 }
 ```

+Until here, the program should run without problems.

 7. From UI explorer -> more tool windows -> add app inspection.
 Select the current app and check database inspector.
 Double click on contacts, the it should show the current data.
 Since we use a FLow in Dao, we can update the name in the inspector.
 Observe that the app UI is also updated.